telefonicaid/iotagent-manager/README.md

 }
 ```

+This operation can be used also to update the protocol subscriptions.
+If a protocol creation request arrives to the
+IoTAgent Manager with the same protocol and resource of an already existing agent, it will override the record with the
+new information.

 #### List subscriptions (GET /iot/protocols)
 Retrieve the list of all the available protocols, with their available endpoints.
 The following example shows a sample
 response from the server: